Sensation777/Transfer-Learning-in-Multilingual-NER/README.md

 (Due to the colab is hard to use command line, so I set the languages into a set)
 3. put the comparable baseline: crf_reports.txt (the same as TP3 output)

-Output: compare_eval.txt
+Output: compare_eval.txt.
-This .txt contains: the results of each languages by using the fine tune model, the comparision with the baseline. (precision, recall, f1)
+This file contains: the results of each languages by using the fine tune model, the comparision with the baseline. (precision, recall, f1)

 If the difference of precision, recall, f1 is positive, which means the fine tune result is butter than the baseline.

-2. pre-trained models: all the language use the same-pretained model and fine tune on own train set. the name: dslim/distilbert-NER the type: bert + NER
+2. Pre-trained models: all the language use the same-pretained model and fine tune on own train set.
+- name: dslim/distilbert-NER
+- type: bert + NER